 Bear in mind that at this point the worst I’d seen was some septic cellulitis on a woman’s leg I don’t think I had even seen any blood during my placement.
 I had only ever done compressions on a cold and firm mannequin before.
 I ran up the stairs behind my crew and my senior preceptor tells me to commence compressions as he cuts off the patient’s shirt and gains IV access.
 I get to the top of the stairs not knowing what to expect.

 I see a man close to 60 years old lying supine in the hall.
 As he is lying across the doorway from the stairs my preceptors step over him.
-He has blood all over and around his face, as well as what looks like broken teeth and tuna – yep, tuna (I could never see tuna on a plate for 4 weeks after this job).
+He has blood all over and around his face, as well as what looks like broken teeth and tuna – yep, tuna (I couldn't look at canned tuna for 4 weeks after this job).

 Nevertheless, before me is a human with a heart that is not beating, and it is up to me to fix that.
+I wasn't ready for what I saw, but that was the best part - it meant that I didn't have time to overthink and analyze just what I'm seeing.
 Without really thinking I begin compressions.
 Squashing someone's chest - it felt, and looked, more violent than I expected.
 My preceptor had finished cutting the man's shirt off and placed a sensor on the chest where I was doing compressions.
 It told me to push harder.
 I did.
 CRACK.
 No one had told me how common rib fractures were during chest compressions; but I noted it verbally and kept going.
 Meanwhile my other preceptor was having a hard time suctioning chunks of bloody tuna from the patient’s mouth.
 By this time a back-up crew had arrived, and my senior had administered adrenaline.

 During this whole time the patient’s wife was looking on.
 I’ve since down multiple cardiac arrests, traumas, death notifications etc. It is no longer something new and horrible to see such things.
 But I can’t imagine what it would be like to see one of my family or close friends motionless and unresponsive, undergoing chest compressions.
 Meanwhile, the patient’s Labrador was also looking completely aloof of the situation – tail wagging and having to be held back by the poor wife.